eclipseisoffline/eclipsestweakeroo/README.md

 - Added `tweakLodestoneCompass`, which allows you to see the exact position of a lodestone compass by right-clicking it with the tweak enabled.
 - Added `disableEntityCollisions` yeet, which disables entity collisions.
 You can still push other entities, but they can't push you.
 - Added `disableKnockback` yeet, which disables taking knockback.
+  - When `disableExplosionKnockback` in `Generic` is set to true, also disables knockback from explosions.
 - Added `disableFogModifiers` yeet, which disables all fog modifiers (water, lava, powdered snow, darkness, etc.).
 - Added `disableArmorRestriction` yeet, which disables the restriction of armour slots in the inventory.
 May not work on servers.
 - Added `disableBindingCurse` yeet, which disables Curse of Binding.
 May not work on servers.